School Expectations (Rules)

 - Students are expected to report to school by 7.30am.

 - Students must attend school punctually without fail.
-They must observe their timetable and attend all lessons.
+Woodlanders are responsible for their learning and must observe their timetable and attend all lessons.

-- Absence from school must be accounted for by a medical certificate from a doctor or a letter from a parent/guardian (students are restricted to 5 letters from parents in a single semester).
+- Absence from school must be accounted for by a medical certificate from a doctor or a letter from a parent/guardian (Woodlanders who are unwell should visit a doctor to get well - the school will accept a maximum of 5 letters of absence from parents/guardian in one semester).

 - Students must seek permission from the School Leaders if he/she wishes to take time off from school for any reasons.